-Oil drain interval recommendations are based on vehicle application or engine duty cycle.
-PACCAR recommends the use of high quality lubricating oil as indicated in the Engine Lubricating Oil Recommendations and Specifications section.
-Perform these maintenance procedures according to the Preventive Maintenance Schedule will decrease the engine life due to factors such as corrosion, deposits, and wear.
+Extending the oil and filter change interval beyond the recommendations will decrease the engine life due to factors such as corrosion, deposits, and wear.
 Engine oil filters capture dirt and remove deposits from the oil to prolong the life of internal moving components.
 Follow the oil and filter change intervals as recommended in this section of the manual.
 Failure to comply may result in equipment or property damage.